If you have ever wondered how to Design & Print Decoupage Paper, you will like this option! DIY Decoupage paper is easy, fun & budget-friendly!

 There are other ways to make decoupage paper however I wanted to try this method and had the items on hand.
 I will show you how I used online resources & a few materials & created my own paper prints.

-- Find your image/graphics source – For this project, I went to Canva.com to create my design.
-(I have the Pro membership, but they have tons for the free version).
+- Find your image/graphics – For this project, I went to Canva.com to create my design using their PRO version.

 - Now start applying the images using the ELEMENTS options (left sidebar).
 I recommend adding the images and sizing them first, layering smaller images on top.
 (If wanting to add images already on your computer just hit UPLOAD on the left-hand sidebar under elements)